Bomet: Etymology

 Bomet is a borrowed word from Swahili language word 'boma' meaning a traditional fenced parameter for cattle to spend the night in.
 The Kipsigis word 'Kaaptich' is the correct term for such a structure though.
 The eponymous term was coined following establishment of an industrial scale butchery which used to observe large herds of cattle rounded together in a large scale cow parameter.

 History

 Bomet used to be known as Soot or So`t (not to be confused with Sotik) but was eventually renamed Bomet to in part break the confusion between Bomet town and Sotik town.

 Administration

-Bomet municipality has six wards (Cheboin, Emkwen, Itembe, Mutarakwa, Township and Tuluapmosonik).
+Bomet municipality has six wards (Cheboin, Emkwen, Itembe, Township and Tuluapmosonik).
 These wards are split between Bomet, Chepalungu, Konoin and Sotik constituencies.

 Economic activities

 The main economic activity in Bomet is agriculture.
 Tea is mostly grown in the eastern region of the district bordering the Mau forest.
 Farmers in the tea-producing region sell their produce to KTDA (Kenya Tea Development Agency) factories such as those at Kapset, Mogogosiek, Rororok, Kapkoros and Tirgaga located in Bomet county.
 There are also other multinational tea companies such as George Williamson, Unilever and James Finlay (Kenya) Limited which have tea factories in the county.